What is Mira (MIRA)?

 TLDR

-Mira (MIRA) is a decentralized blockchain protocol that acts as a trust and verification layer for artificial intelligence, transforming unreliable AI outputs into provably accurate claims.
+Mira (MIRA) is a decentralized blockchain protocol that acts as a trust and verification layer for artificial intelligence, aiming to make AI outputs reliable and auditable.

-3. Token-Powered Ecosystem – The native MIRA token is used for staking to secure the network, paying for verification services, and participating in governance.
+3. Token Utility: The native MIRA token is used for staking to secure the network, paying for verification services, and participating in governance decisions.

 Deep Dive